TerrapinSoftware/theme/README.md

 ## Log-In Pages

 The assets for a log-in page are defined here as well.
-Use this skeleton for a log-in page:
+Use this template for a log-in page:

 ```markdown
 ---